 When it comes to mud play, why not let kids feel what they are learning about.
 Experiment with new ideas.
 Create new play schemes.
 Solve problems and enjoy the process.
-Give a child the opportunity to get dirty.
+Give your child the opportunity to get dirty.
 It’s good for them!

 A good place to start: How Getting Dirty is Healthy for Kids | Stay At Home Educator

-When I share a collection of ideas like these mud play activities, I want to promise you that I think they are the best mud play activities according to what my son would like.
+When I share a collection of ideas like these mud play activities, I want to promise you that I think they are the best mud activities according to what my son would like.
 These mud play activities are all tucked away for future use, and I can’t wait to try them all!
 What do I love about mud play?
 I love how simple mud play activities can be.
 What do you need?
 Dirt and water!
 Add fun props like buckets, scoops, pvc pipes, sticks, rocks, and more.
-In the end all you need for mud play activities is mud and water!
+In the end all you need for mud play is mud and water.

 Engineering Play with PVC Pipes

-Dirt and Mud Sensory Play Child Led Dirt Play
+Dirt and Mud Sensory Bin

-This mud play activity was a result of an awesome child led sensory play challenge.
+This mud play activity was a result of an awesome child-led sensory play challenge.
 The goal of this dirt challenge was not to pre-plan what your child would do with the dirt or how they should play with it!
-We all need to remember to step back once in awhile.
+We all need to remember to step back once in a while.
 Enjoy observing your child!

 Enjoy a mud day.
 Get in it.
 Mix it.
 Scoop it.
 Paint it.